Key Dates and Deadlines

 When do I need to register for the UCAT by?

-Online registration for these assessments begins on 18th June 2024 closes on the 12noon (BST) on 19th September 2024.
+Online registration for these assessments begins in May 2025 and closes on 19th September 2025.

-Candidates in financial need can apply for bursary funding to meet the costs of the test.
-Aim to do this before booking so that you can use your bursary voucher code to pay for your test.
-It can take up to three working days for evidence to be reviewed.
-Otherwise, refunds can be applied for up to 25th October, but you must have applied and sent evidence for the bursary by 27th September.
-For furth details, see here
+Candidates in financial need can apply for bursary funding to meet the costs of the test .Do this before booking so that you can use your bursary voucher code to pay for your test, and do bear in mind it can take several days for evidence to be reviews.
+For further details, see here.

 Where and when will I sit the UCAT?

-You must take the test by 26th September 2024.
-You can sit the test from 8th July 2024.
+You must take the test by 26th September 2025.
+You can sit the test from 7th July 2025.
 This is a computer-based test that is taken in an authorised test centre local to you.
-You can find your nearest test centre here
+You can find your nearest test using the UCAT website here.

 Only applicants who are invited to interview will be asked to sit the relevant College Admissions Assessment.
 Applicants to Lucy Cavendish College are required to sit the following assessments: